Getting Sellers To Pay Your Closing Costs

 For homebuyers struggling to come up with their down payment, moving expenses and closing costs, asking the seller to cover these expenses is a great way to minimize your out-of-pocket expenses.

 Lenders can also pay your closing costs.
-Ask about this when you shop for your mortgage.Click to see today's rates (Oct 20th, 2017)
+Ask about this when you shop for your mortgage.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.